Accounts Payable

 When you enter the opening balance for your vendors, you're building the A/P opening balance.

-When you enter the following types of transactions using the standard sales forms (checks, bills and invoices) you are ensuring that your A/P accounts (and accounts receivable and income and expense accounts) are up-to-date and accurate:
+When you enter the following types of transactions using the standard sales forms (checks, bills and invoices) you are ensuring that your A/P accounts (and accounts receivable and income and expense statement) are up-to-date and accurate:

 The A/P register will list all of the payments, credits, and bills related to each of your individual vendors.